 Your feet are your transport when it comes to the outdoors, and without the right protection, one wrong step could turn a good wilderness trip into a horrible event.
 When it comes to foot care and management, nothing beats the best military boots that professionals rely upon every day.

 I never really thought too much about hiking boots before I joined the military.
 My idea was if the store recommends it and if it feels good then it should be good enough for me.
 Wrong.
-Foot management is principle when it comes to safety outdoors as well as everyday life and the most important part of that is choosing the right shoe for your foot.
+Foot management is a principle when it comes to safety outdoors as well as in everyday life and the most important part of that is choosing the right shoe for your foot.